 By Gaby Ndongo (4 mins read)

-This article was updated on Monday, 20th May 2019, from the last version termed HOW TO Study For Exams.
+Revision: Content revised on Monday, 20th May 2019, from last version termed HOW TO Study For Exams

 You’ve made it this far; qualified for exams.
 After months of hard work and attending lecture upon lecture, completing one reading or assignment only to start with another and writing notes for those semester tests that often made it impossible for a night out.